 The comparison progression takes into account scale, making sure that students are thinking about comparison across time and space.
-There are many ways to conduct historical comparison, so in the first activity of the progression, we start at the most local level, with the students comparing their lives to humans living in 1750.
-Then, they will compare two sites from around the world (Egypt and Japan), during a similar time in history, and next they'll compare suffrage movements from around the world.
-After this, they will compare the Russian Revolution to a revolution of their choosing.
-After that, they will examine women's involvement in decolonization movements in different regions of Africa.
-Finally, they complete the progression by comparing modern rights documents from around the world.
+There are many ways to conduct historical comparison, so in the first activity of the progression, we start at the most local level, with the students comparing their lives to humans living during the Neolithic era.
+Then, they will compare sites from around the world during a similar time in history, and next they'll compare ideas in the form of belief systems.
+After ideas, they examine the lives of women in two different regions- Europe and China.
 In total, there are seven activities in this progression, and by the end students will not only be skilled in comparing and contrasting, they will have expanded their ideas related to what can be compared to gain historical understanding, which will enable them to understand history from a variety of perspectives.